eduzin3983/Cartoonizador-Flask/README.md

 ---

-## 📸 Interface
+## 📸 Interface Overview

-- Home page with upload button
+- **Home Page**: Upload form with file input and submit button
-- Image gallery with "View processed image" button
+- **Gallery Page**: Displays a grid of uploaded images with preview buttons
-- Details page with original image, cartoonized image, and metadata
+- **Details Page**: Shows the original and cartoonized versions side by side, along with image metadata (filename, upload date, etc.)

 ---